AC-Classroom/intro-github-classroom/README.md

 This example project is written in Python, and tested with pytest.

 ### The assignment
-The tests are failing right now because the method isn't outputting the correct string.
-Fixing this up will make the tests green.
+The test in [`hello_test.py`](hello_test.py) is failing right now because the function in [`hello.py`](hello.py) isn't outputting the correct string.
+Fixing up this function and running the command below in the terminal will make the tests green.

-### Setup command
-`sudo -H pip3 install -r requirements.txt`

 ### Run command
 `pytest`

-### Notes
-- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.